 You won't be shortchanged in Kerala either when it comes to food.
 The state uses much of the same ingredients as Goa, though the food here does tend to be a little hotter in taste.
 Don't forget to wash it down with some of the local tea, one of the most famous exports in the state.

-Tempted by the prospect of combining a holiday in Goa with a visit to Kerala?
+Rather than asking 'which is better, Goa or Kerala?'
+Get tempted by the prospect of combining a holiday in Goa with a visit to Kerala instead.
 Check out our Kerala page for some more information on how to make this a reality.

 Fancy discovering some other attractive destinations in India?
 Take a look at our India Tours page.